Berlin Museums & 1-Day Travel Guide

 Beer price Germany/your country

-If you are interested in ancient cultures, it is hard to spend less than a couple of hours in here – and most likely it will be more!
+If you are interested in ancient cultures, it is hard to use less than a couple of hours here – and most likely it will be more!

-Inside a neoclassical frame, designed by the classicist architect Friedrich August Stuler in the 19th century, the Neues Museum has created a collection of artifacts of cultural interest.
-The works originate from both Europe and the Middle East and stretch across multiple time periods – from the Stone Age to the Middle Ages, and across a development of architectural styles – from classic to modern.
-In particular, the Egyptian exhibition is a draw – with its bust of Nefertiti herself, as well as a genuine papyrus collection, together with a number of authentic tombs and mummies.
+Inside a neoclassical frame, designed by the classicist architect Friedrich August Stuler in the 19th century, the Neues Museum has created a collection of artefacts of cultural interest.
+The works originate from Europe and the Middle East and stretch across multiple periods – from the Stone Age to the Middle Ages and across a development of architectural styles – from classic to modern.
+In particular, the Egyptian exhibition is a draw – with its bust of Nefertiti herself and a genuine papyrus collection, together with many authentic tombs and mummies.

 The museum building was severely damaged during the Second World War, and it was not until 2003 that comprehensive renovations began with the British architect David Chipperfield in charge.
-This took six years, and finally in 2009 the museum reopened to the public.
+That took six years, and finally, in 2009, the museum reopened to the public.

 This fine museum was built in 1904 in a baroque revival style by order of the German Emperor William II.
-In the past the Bode Museum was known as the Kaiser-Friedrich-Museum after Emperor Frederick III, but it was later, in 1956, renamed after its original director, Wilhelm von Bode.
-Most strikingly, he displayed both paintings and sculptures in the same museum, which was a radical change to the traditional way of designing a museum exhibition.
+In the past, the Bode Museum was known as the Kaiser-Friedrich-Museum after Emperor Frederick III but was in 1956, renamed after its original director, Wilhelm von Bode.
+Most strikingly, he displayed paintings and sculptures in the same museum, a radical change to the traditional way of designing a museum exhibition.

-Moreover, the museum features an impressive coin cabinet, which is one of the most significant numismatic collections worldwide – with around 500,000 unique pieces.
-Also a considerable number of medals are included in the exhibition.
+Moreover, the museum features an impressive coin cabinet, one of the most significant numismatic collections worldwide – with around 500,000 unique pieces.
+Also, a considerable number of medals are included in the exhibition.

 The neoclassical Altes Museum was the first museum established on the Museum Island.
 Completed in 1830 by the architect Karl Friedrich Schinkel, it is one of the most significant neoclassical structures existing.
 It impresses with its eighteen Ionic columns, its atrium and rotunda adorned with magnificent antique sculptures.

-The current collection includes exquisite Greek, Etruscan and Roman art as well as classical antiquities.
+The current collection includes exquisite Greek, Etruscan and Roman art and classical antiquities.
 Some of the sculptures were previously on display at the Pergamon Museum.

-After a couple of incredible and enriching museum experiences, you will now walk over to the Berlinerdom, Berlin’s Cathedral.
-It is also situated on the Museum Island.
+After a couple of incredible and enriching museum experiences, you will now walk over to the Berlinerdom, Berlin’s Cathedral, also on the Museum Island.

 The neo-Renaissance Cathedral, as it stands today, is the result of several reconstructions and deliberate remodelling.
-Most recently, it was rebuilt after the destructions during the Allied bombing in the Second World War.
+Most recently, it was rebuilt after the destruction during the Allied bombing in the Second World War.

-After the somewhat ‘history heavy’ museum visits earlier today, it is now time for a distinct cultural experience.
-You can visit the Cathedral for a small fee, and climb the dome for spectacular views of the surrounding city.
+After the somewhat ‘history-heavy’ museum visits earlier today, it is time for a distinct cultural experience.
+You can visit the Cathedral for a small fee and climb the dome for spectacular views of the surrounding city.

-Inside the church you will notice the carved pulpit, the staircase, the gold alter and magnificent organ featuring more than 7,000 pipes.
-If you have time, you may also take a look at the crypt below, which contains a large number of coffins from the 1600s.
+Inside the church, you will notice the carved pulpit, the staircase, the gold altar and the magnificent organ featuring more than 7,000 pipes.
+If you have time, you may also visit the crypt below, which contains a large number of coffins from the 1600s.

-Out again, you will for the rest of your first day be focusing on Berlin’s exciting open-air attractions!
+Out again, you will focus on Berlin’s exciting open-air attractions for the rest of your first day!

 Take the U-bahn U2 up to Mauerpark, a large open space in the northern part of the city.
-If you happen to be here on a Sunday, you may be able to experience the flea market brimming with secondhand clothes, vintage bags, old vinyl records, musical instruments, jewellery and much more.
-It is a popular and hip place where the Berliners come to participate in the karaoke sessions taking place at the amphitheatre on Sunday afternoons.
+If you happen to be here on a Sunday, you may experience the flea market brimming with secondhand clothes, vintage bags, old vinyl records, musical instruments, jewellery, and much more.
+It is a popular and hip place where Berliners come to participate in the karaoke sessions at the amphitheatre on Sunday afternoons.

 The park has a historical side as well.
-When Berlin was divided, the current park was the border land of the Berlin Wall from 1961 to 1989 – and therefore ‘no man’s land’.
+When Berlin was divided, the current park was the borderland of the Berlin Wall from 1961 to 1989 – and therefore ‘no man’s land’.
 After the reunification, the architect Gustav Lange designed the new park, Mauerpark, as a recreational space for the Berliners.
-It opened in 1994, precisely 5 years after the Wall fell.
+It opened in 1994, precisely five years after the Wall fell.

-Last thing today is a visit to the Prater Biergarten (weather permitting), a stone’s throw from Mauerpark.
-It is recommendable to make a reservation if you want to eat in the restaurant here, since it is very popular!
+The last thing today is a visit to the Prater Biergarten (weather permitting), a stone’s throw from Mauerpark.
+It is recommended to make a reservation if you want to eat in the restaurant here since it is very popular!
 It seats 600 people at the traditional tables and benches between the trees.
 Try Kartoffelsalat, Pretzels or Bratwurst – and do what the Berliners have done since 1837 – have a beer in the garden!
 It is Berlin’s oldest beer garden.

 Enjoy your evening here among locals (and tourists)!

 Considering a Moselle river road trip?
-Then read Explore the Moselle Valley
+Then you may like to read Explore the Moselle Valley

 Read next: